 In 2) meta-regressions of this kind are not possible.
 We will evaluate the comparative effectiveness using similar methods as Wilson et al. (2011); that is, adjust effect sizes using variables that do not share variance with the instructional methods/content domains.
-The procedure artificially makes every study equal on these variables.
+The procedure artificially makes every study equal on all the variables from the regression model.
 We will also show the unadjusted average effect sizes per instructional method/content domain for comparison.